 transferred in 1992.
 The tower is leased to the Mid-Atlantic Center for the Arts, which raised funds for a partial restoration and opened the lighthouse to the public in 1988.
 The International Chimney Corp. completed a major restoration

 of the tower in 1994; at that time the lantern was repainted in its historic red color.
 In 2002 the Coast Guard replaced the DCB-36 aerobeacon (1946) with a solar-powered beacon.
+The lighthouse was repainted in 2017 thanks to federal and state grants and donor contributions.
 Located on Lighthouse

 Avenue at Lehigh Avenue in Cape May Point.
 Site and tower open daily April